aladdineng/TASK-Express-Routers-Controllers-Spring-Cleaning/README.md

 #### Routes

-Move your routes into their own folder.
+Move your routes into their file.

 1. In `products/routes.js`, create a `router` using the `express.Router()` method.
 2. Move all your routes to `products/routes.js`.
 Change the app instance `app` to `router` in all your routes.